-I initially looked at NYU because I wanted to work in fiction publishing, and I was drawn to GLS because of the flexibility of the program and the emphasis on study abroad.
+I initially looked at NYU because I wanted to work in fiction publishing, and I was drawn to GLS because of the flexibility of the degree and the emphasis on study abroad.
 That flexibility later proved extremely useful when I realized that I didn’t actually want to work in publishing and instead I wanted to study food.
-It’s rare to find a program with enough range and individuality to allow you to stay in the same program after shifting your academic focus.
+It’s rare to find a degree with enough range and individuality to allow you to stay in the same program after shifting your academic focus.

 I am really grateful for the amount of traveling I was able to do while in GLS.
 I spent half of my undergraduate career abroad and those experiences have profoundly shaped me.
 Having to adjust to living in a different city every year made me extremely adaptable, self-sufficient, and brave (or at least, I like to think so).
 In short, GLS gave me a very strong “I’ll find a way to make it work” mentality.

 My sophomore year I took a course called “The Political Economy of the Global Food System” and it changed my academic direction completely.
 I had always been interested in food, but it wasn’t until that course that I realized not only could I make a career out of this passion, but that I had to.
 If I cared that much about contemporary food issues and even I wasn’t trying to make it better, who was?
 By junior year, I knew I wanted to write about food for my thesis, but I didn’t know in what capacity.
 When I saw a short video of 2016 presidential candidates eating a smorgasbord of food in New York City during the state primaries, I couldn’t stop thinking about it.
 I credit the fact that I was in Italy at the time with incubating the idea for my thesis: it wasn’t until I was removed from the context of the United States that I could begin to look critically at our political food traditions.